Zippy's Friends for Pupils with Special Educational Needs

 Pupils with Special Educational Needs are at much greater risk of developing mental health problems and there is a lack of suitable resources for these pupils to promote social and emotional wellbeing.

 The programme uses visual aids and Widgit Symbols.
-There are a variety of different activities for teacher to choose from depending on ability of the class or child and story has been adapted to four different reading levels.
+There are a variety of different activities for teachers to choose from depending on ability of the class or child and story has been adapted to four different reading levels.

 The programme has been successfully implemented with 6-17 year olds.